rishisareen/rishisareen-old.github.io/about.md

 {% include image.html file="/images/blog-small-front.jpg" description=""%}
 Hello!

+Rishi means an accomplished and enlightened person.
+Hey, don’t look at me, I didn’t choose my name.

 This is my personal blog.
 I write about my ideas, learnings, travel reports, and lately a lot about sports.

 I'm a geek at heart, and I like to continuously push myself out of my comfort zone.

 Since childhood, I've been obsessed with reading.
 I started with fiction - Jeffrey Archer, PG Wodehouse, Sherlock Holmes, Classic Novels - the list is endless.
-I used to have books in all corners of hourse.
+I used to have books in all corners of house.
 Lately my interest has shifted to non fiction.
 I'm obsessed with science of habit forming, and reading a lot on it these days.
-I also read a lot about sports science in general.
+I also love to read on science behind sports performance.

 Triathlons are something which is a major part of my life currently.
 It started as a bucket list item, and has grown into a full blown passion.
 You'll find lot about triathlon on my blog.